 No other butterflies migrate like the North American Monarch.
 They travel up to 3,000 miles and are the only butterflies to make the long two-way migration each year.
 Unlike birds and whales, each individual only makes the trip once.
 It is their children’s grandchildren that make the return trip the following year.

 Up until recent years, the monarchs flew en masse to the same winter destinations.
 Even to the same trees!
-Sadly, our attempts to visit hibernation sites in Pismo Beach and Pacific Grove over the past two years have revealed a shocking change in migration patterns.
-We found a few hundred in Pismo (where thousands were recorded twenty years ago), but we didn’t see a single butterfly in Pacific Grove.
+For a few years, our attempts to visit hibernation sites in Pismo Beach and Pacific Grove revealed a shocking change in migration patterns.
+In 2020, we didn’t see a single butterfly in Pacific Grove.
+However, the butterflies returned in full force in 2021.
 We hope they’ll continue finding Cooper Grove for the foreseeable future!

 7. Hear the Story of the California Condor at Andrew Molera State Park